grackle-project/grackle/doc/source/Integration.rst

   * The highlighted functions can also be used in tandem with other functions described in :ref:`dynamic_api_functions` to simplify (de)serialization of :c:data:`chemistry_data`

-  * For completeness, the dynamic API also provides an analogous a function for configuring string parameters.
+  * For completeness, the dynamic API also provides an analogous function for configuring string parameters.